 Toyota Mark II (JZX100)

 The Grande trim level is the one to go for as it came with such features as ABS, tilt-steering, a more powerful engine choice, and of course, AWD.
-A Tourer trim was also available from 1996 which saw the removal of the removal of the two small turbochargers that came with the 1JZ engine in favor of a bigger one to improve toque response.
+A Tourer trim was also available from 1996 which saw the removal of the two small turbochargers that came with the 1JZ engine in favour of a bigger one to improve the torque response.

 To the inexperienced eye, this might seem like any regular JDM sedan, but once the hood is popped, everyone will know you mean business.
 For additional information be sure to check out the extensive buyer’s guide here.

 Nissan Developed the Cima to be their pinnacle of comfort and luxury.
 It was an answer to Toyota’s Crown model.
 As it was a heavy car, Nissan only offered Cima with a 4.1L V-8 and a 3.0L V6.

 In June of 1996, Nissan started selling the Cima overseas under the Infinity badge.
 The Japanese automaker was trying to make a name for themselves in the luxury car market and the Y33 was a great offering.
 The intention of this model was to compete with the likes of the S-class and 7 series.

 Toyota introduced the Prado as a smaller alternative to the full-size Land Cruiser.
 May 1996 saw the release of the newly restyled second-generation(J90) being released to the public.
 Although this SUV was meant for work, a new independent suspension borrowed from the Tacoma and Hilux was introduced for added comfort.